daedaleanai/reqtraq/certdocs/0-DDLN-212-SDD.md

 ### Inputs and Outputs

-Data comes in from the requirements documents and code files in the same Git repository.
+Data comes in from the requirements documents and code files in one or more Git repositories.

 Reqtraq interacts with a Phabricator server using the Phabricator Conduit <abbr title="Application Programming Interface">API</abbr>.